DrC0ns0le/bind-api/README.md

 ## Overview
 This is a simple DNS management service built for managing BIND DNS server configuration files.
 It provides a RESTful API for creating, updating, and deleting DNS zones and records.
 The goal is to simplify the management of DNS configuration files by automatically generating the necessary configuration files.
 It also includes a staging system for previewing the configuration file changes before deployment, and version control via Git for tracking changes.
 This project also helps in automating the deployment process using Ansible.

+If you are looking for a web interface, there is an accompanying [Frontend](https://github.com/DrC0ns0le/bind-frontend) that can be used in conjunction with this API.

 ## Key Features

 ### DNS Zone Management
-- Complete CRUD operations for DNS zones
+- Complete CRUD operations for DNS zones(GET, POST, PUT, PATCH, DELETE)
 - Per-zone configuration management

 ### DNS Record Management
+- Complete CRUD operations for DNS records(GET, POST, PUT, PATCH, DELETE)
 - Support for all DNS record types
 - Bulk record operations
 - Advanced filtering and search capabilities